 Children are not the same as adults.
 Schools are not the same as office buildings.

-CHPS supports an evidence-based approach to the design, construction, and operation of school buildings, and we support in partnership or spirit any study that seeks to better understand the connection between the physical environment and the wellbeing of students, teachers, and school administrators.
+Because we value schools as special places with precious occupants, CHPS supports an evidence-based approach to the design, construction, and operation of school facilities.
+We support in partnership or spirit any effort that seeks to better understand and explain the connection between the physical environment and the well-being of students, teachers, and school administrators.
 The Knowledge Library is a clearinghouse of studies, reports, and other resources that will help you learn about this important connection.

 EPA On-Demand Webinars for IAQ